 It boasts an innovative pairing of the best qualities of stainless steel and high-quality non-stick.
 It has excellent heat conduction and retention, durability, and versatility.

 Yet, even with accolades and its increasing popularity, HexClad might not be right for everyone.

 So, the question is: Is HexClad worth the money?

-You can buy a high-quality non-stick and stainless steel pan for less than the cost of one HexClad hybrid pan.
-The two pans will take up more space in your kitchen, but you’ll get better searing performance with the stainless steel pan and better food release with the non-stick pan.
+You can save more and have more control over the results by purchasing a high-quality non-stick and stainless steel pan.
+In many cases, those two pans will cost less than one HexClad hybrid pan.
+The two pans will take up more space in your kitchen, but you get better durability with the stainless steel pan and better food release with the non-stick pan.